This episode about musician tax write-offs and strategies was previously published on the Profitable Musician Show.

 We’re going to talk about finances, which is a topic not many musicians talk about.
 Barbara Johnson is an accountant, and she does mostly bookkeeping and taxes for all kinds of businesses.
-She’ll talk to us about specific challenges musicians encounter when dealing with their finances.
+She’ll talk to us about musician tax write-offs and strategies, as well as specific challenges musicians encounter when dealing with their finances.

 Barbara was actually a musician as well.
 She started playing the piano when she was three years old, and she also knows how to play the trumpet.
 Her father wanted her to study music education, so she didn’t.
 She hasn’t played her instruments since then.
 She was good with math and her father also wanted her to be an accountant.
 She immediately joined the navy.
 After being in the military for a decade, she worked for a game store where she was asked to manage the store and do bookkeeping and inventory.
 She fell in love with it and has been doing it since then.
 It’s her passion.